Sloth-King/Fisheye-Engine/README.md

 # Fisheye Engine
 <img width="814" height="725" alt="fisheye logo" src="https://github.com/user-attachments/assets/5263b36a-cd05-40bf-9dc1-ac26ad6d597f" />

 Fisheye is a 3D game engine written and usable in C++.
-The intention was to create an easy to use, performant, and customizable platform for game developement.
+The intent was to create an easy to use, performant, and customizable platform for game developement.

 > This is a university project made by two people in ~two months.
 >